AztecProtocol/engineering-designs/NEW_README.md

 ## Introduction

-- "Complex work" by engineering MUST have a Design Document (DD) and be tracked as an issue in GitHub.
+- "Complex work" by engineering MUST have a Design Document (DD).
 - Determining whether work is "complex" is the responsibility of engineering team leads and product managers.
 Good candidates include:
   - Introduces new concepts, data structures, algorithms, services, or contracts
   - Interface or protocol changes